FAQs

 What do I need to provide?

 Detailed medical records are not needed.
 A note from your physician supporting your certification is always welcome.
 A list of medications and a list of diagnoses are helpful, particularly if you have a complicated medical history.
 We also need a copy of your driver’s license or similar ID.
-These can be photographed or scanned and sent to us at the time of your telehealth visit by emailing them to: info@mmjmedicalpractice.net.
+These can be photographed or scanned and uploaded to the website when you make your appointment or sent by email before your telehealth to: info@mmjmedicalpractice.net.

 How do I arrange for a caregiver?